hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Failure to correctly match the sizes sent and received may result in a deadlock.*

-*Data Races*:
-[TODO Discuss]
-Two statements in the same `foreach` block may also not write to the same array or read and write to the same array.
-Doing so is considered a data race.

 #### Processing arrays in parallel with `map`